 The Standard Automatic Transmission: What It Is (and Why We Need It)

 First developed by General Motors in the late 1930s, the fully automatic transmission made driving significantly easier and smoother by eliminating the need to manually shift gears (though the manual transmission has nonetheless remained available, even to this day).
 But why do we even need gears in the first place?

 The best analogy is a bicycle.
 Imagine putting a 21-speed bike in top gear - gear three up front and gear seven out back.
 Now try starting off from a full stop.
 Difficult, right?
 It takes a lot of energy to turn those pedals one full revolution, and getting up to your top pedaling speed takes a long time.

-Now imagine shifting down the lowest gear ratio: gear one up front and gear one out back.
-Now starting off from a stop is easy - you practically fly out of the gates like a jockey on a thoroughbred.
-But if you don’t shift, you’ll max out your speed very quickly.
-When that happens you’ll find yourself furiously pedaling without gaining additional speed.
+Now imagine shifting down to the lowest gear ratio: gear one up front and gear one out back.
+Now starting off from a stop is easy, but if you don’t shift, you’ll max out your speed very quickly.
+When that happens, you’ll find yourself furiously pedaling without gaining additional speed.

-The reason a single gear doesn’t cut it is because of what’s called a power band.
-The power band is that range of engine speed where the power is most smoothly, efficiently, and effectively being produced.
-You can feel it when a car when it kicks you back into your seat during hard acceleration.
-In this situation, the car is working in the heart of its power band and is being very effective at putting the power to the ground.
-It’s effective at putting this power to the ground because of proper gearing.
+The reason a single gear doesn’t cut it is because of what’s called a powerband.
+The powerband is that range of engine speed where the power is most smoothly, efficiently, and effectively being produced.
+You can feel when your car kicks you back into your seat during hard acceleration.
+In this situation, the car is working in the heart of its powerband and is being very effective at putting the power to the ground.
+Proper gearing makes this possible.

 An automatic transmission shifts among a set number of gears automatically.
 No manual input is needed from the driver.
 Sensors and computers determine when a different gear should be selected.
 In this manner the car automatically gauges and responds to a driver’s inputs and driving conditions, always striving for the best combination of effectiveness, smoothness, and efficiency.